byjg/php-anydataset-db/docs/sqlstatement.md

 - **Parameter Storage**: SQL and its parameters can be stored together in a single object
 - **Reusability**: The same SQL statement can be reused with different parameters
+- **Immutability**: All modifier methods return new objects, preserving the original
+- **Parameter Merging**: Easily combine parameters from different sources
 - **Caching Support**: Built-in support for caching query results using any PSR-16 compliant cache
 - **Consistent API**: Works consistently across all database drivers in the library
 - **Mutex Locking**: Prevents cache stampede by implementing mutex locking for cache generation